 To a significant degree we have as NRPSI sought to distance ourselves from some of the confrontational activity that has been taking place around the issue of the changes in the justice sector, seeking to position ourselves as an independent regulator, in touch with what is going on but retaining a degree of impartiality.
-Our constant message is that of the need to maintain the quality of public service interpreting and to stress that the use of the Register provides the "gold standard" of such quality.
+Our constant message is that of the need to secure proper standards in public service interpreting and to stress that the use of the Register provides reliable assurance in that regard.